 Exploration and hike through the mountain village

 To be honest, there isn’t much to discover in the village itself, as there are no tourist attractions here.
 But nature, nature, and nature.
-From every corner of the place there is a new perspective of the surrounding mountains.
+From every corner of the place there is a new perspective of the surrounding mountains of Chiang Dao.
 In addition, the deep clouds that flow through the mountainsides constantly create a new spectacular scene.
 In fact, the lush green of the forests, the calls of the animals and the fresh air of the mountains are balm for the soul.

 We don’t meet many people, but a few tourists and a few local women in brightly colored robes.
 Even my Thai companion finds it difficult to understand their language.
 There are signs to other hotels along the way and on every corner, there are simple wooden huts that offer overnight accommodation for travelers.
 A little further below the huts there are fields that are cultivated by the residents.
 Fruit and vegetables are grown here.
 When you go downhill you can really see how the huts stand on wooden stilts on the mountain slope.
 It’s hard to imagine that the huts can withstand storms.